cariad/cariad.fyi/content/images/index.md

       resample_format: Lanczos webp photo
     src: 2024-11-27-black-bird-boat.jpg

+  - name: 2024-12-02-meshtastic-area
+    params:
+      alt: A map showing Meshtastic nodes north and south of Exeter in Devon, United Kingdom.
+There are three groups of nodes in Torquay, Exmouth and Silverton.
+      caption: Meshtastic nodes north and south of Exeter (2nd December, 2024)
+      resample_format: Lanczos webp drawing
+    src: 2024-12-02-meshtastic-area.png

+  - name: 2024-12-02-meshtastic-me
+    params:
+      alt: A map showing Meshtastic nodes in Exmouth, Devon.
+      caption: Meshtastic nodes in Exmouth, Devon (2nd December, 2024)
+      resample_format: Lanczos webp drawing
+    src: 2024-12-02-meshtastic-me.png

+  - name: 2024-12-04-love
+    params:
+      alt: A photograph of a completed cross stitch.
+From top to bottom are rows of red, orange, yellow, green and blue hearts.
+The word “love” is printed in purple in the centre.
+      caption: Cross stitching (Wednesday 4th December, 2024)
+      resample_format: Lanczos webp photo
+    src: 2024-12-04-love.jpg

+  - name: 2024-12-04-love-desk
+    params:
+      alt: A photograph of a desk set-up for cross stitching.
+At the top-left is a pattern of coloured hearts with “love” printed in the centre.
+At the bottom-left is the Hobbycraft box that the kit arrived in.
+At the top-right is a coffee-stained Wonder Woman mug.
+At the bottom-right is the complete cross stitch.
+      caption: Cross stitching (Wednesday 4th December, 2024)
+      resample_format: Lanczos webp photo
+    src: 2024-12-04-love-desk.jpg

+  - name: 2024-12-06-reindeer-kit
+    params:
+      alt: A photograph of a Hobbycraft cross stitch kit.
+The final image is of a reindeer with Christmas ornaments hanging from their antlers.
+      caption: A reindeer Hobbycraft kit (Friday 6th December, 2024)
+      resample_format: Lanczos webp photo
+    src: 2024-12-06-reindeer-kit.jpg

+  - name: 2024-12-06-severe-alert
+    params:
+      alt: "A screenshot of an iPhone showing a severe alert issued by the UK Government: A RED warning for wind has been issued in your area.
+Extremely strong winds associated with Storm Darragh are expected to cause significant disruption from 3.00am on Saturday 07 December 2024.
+Strong winds can cause flying debris, falling trees and large waves around coastal areas, all of which can present a danger to life.
+Stay indoors if you can.
+It is not safe to drive in these conditions.
+The storm may damage infrastructure causing power cuts and disruption to mobile phone coverage.
+Consider gathering torches, batteries, a mobile phone power pack and other essential items you already have at home.
+Stay up to date with the weather forecast for your area and follow advice from emergency services, network operators and local authorities.
+For more information search online for 'gov.uk/alerts' or Met Office warnings and advice."
+      caption: Our first actual government alert (Friday 6th December, 2024)
+      resample_format: Lanczos webp drawing
+    src: 2024-12-06-severe-alert.png

+  - name: 2024-12-08-reindeer-stitch
+    params:
+      alt: A photograph of a cross stitch in progress.
+The centre of the piece has a handful of black and brown patterns.
+      caption: The stitch so far (Sunday 8th December, 2024)
+      resample_format: Lanczos webp photo
+    src: 2024-12-08-reindeer-stitch.jpg

   - name: dyson-farming-2024-10-23
     params:
       alt: A photograph of a punnet of strawberries.
 The box is branded with the 'Dyson Farming' logo.